 This operation exists entirely within 15km of Brunswick in Melbourne to support local jobs and keep valuable trades alive.
 Kuwaii produces vibrant and quirky styles of jumpsuits, tailored pants, tees, dresses, jackets and footwear.
 If you want something that screams individual style and MADE IN MELBOURNE check out Kuwaii.

 This independent Melbourne label has built its market by offering sophistication and luxury.
 According to founder, Dimitria Papafotiou, DIIDA is a brand that represents the modern woman in all her forms, on all occasions – strong, chic, incredibly romantic, extremely flirtatious and very seductive.

 Well Made Clothes

 Their philosophy is simple.
 Well-made clothing looks better, feels better, and wears better and production of well made clothing minimises harm, empowers individuals and sustains communities.
 Well Made Clothes is your one stop shop for the best range of ethically made clothing, from dresses, lingerie, knitwear and activewear to jewellery and accessories, shoes and even homewares.

 Launched in 2016, this Sydney designer is producing small considered collections made from natural fibres in simple shapes.
 Colours are often earthy while styles are clean.
 My General Store will appeal to those looking for something subtle and comfortable.
 Look out for their Pop-Ups in Sydney, Brisbane and Melbourne.

-No matter your fashion and style needs (or wants) leading into 2021, you’re bound to find something from my list above that will leave you feeling content with your considered purchase.
-And if you need more help determining what pieces are for you, you can get in touch for more information about our personal shopping and virtual styling sessions.
+No matter your fashion and style needs (or wants) leading into 2022, you’re bound to find something from my list above that will leave you feeling content with your considered purchase.
+And if you need more help determining what pieces are for you, please get in touch for more information about our personal shopping and personal styling sessions.